exploringweirdmachines/Entropy-based-Tokenizer/README.md

 - Optimal chunk_size depends on available system memory
 - Adjust window_size to balance between precision and processing speed

-## Limitations
+## Todo

-- Currently processes single files (no directory traversal)
-- Requires UTF-8 encoded input files
-- Token boundaries are determined solely by entropy calculations
+- Limit for the number of tokens to be generated
+-

 ## License